LouisIkpon/elist_analysis/README.md

 An interactive PowerBI dashboard can be downloaded here.

-The Entity Relationship Diagram can be found here.

-The data cleaning change log can be found here.

-The SQL queries used for data quality checks, cleaning, organizing, and preparing the data for the dashboard can be found here.

 Targeted SQL queries regarding various business questions can be found here.

 # Data Structure & ERD (Entity Relationship Diagram)

-Body Text
+Elist's database structure as seen below consists of four tables: orders, customers, geo_lookup, and order_status, with a total row count of 108,127 records.

 <img width="575" height="1114" alt="image" src="https://github.com/user-attachments/assets/c813813e-7a99-4b66-9717-d0c188c3deec" />

+Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the datasets, the data cleaning change log can be found here.

+The SQL queries used for data quality checks, cleaning, organizing, and preparing the data for the dashboard can be found here.

 # Executive Summary